vsheyanov/missing-firefox-shortcuts/README.md

 3. Click "Load Temporary Add-on..." and select the `manifest.json` inside this folder.

 The add-on will be installed until you restart Firefox.

-## Configure the Shortcut

-1. Open `about:addons`.
-2. Click the gear icon → "Manage Extension Shortcuts".
-3. Find "Missing shortcuts" → set a shortcut for "Move current tab to a new window".

-Alternatively, you can click the toolbar button to perform the action.

 ## Permissions